wjtk/fluent-exception-rule/README.md

 }
 ```

-Usage of this assert with `FluentExpectedException` is very straightforward:
+Usage of this assert with `FluentExpectedException` is very simple:

 ```java
 thrown.expectWith(SQLExceptionAssert.class).hasMessageContaining("constraint").hasErrorCode(10).hasNoCause();